Department of Nursing Services Guidelines on School Attendance, Screenings and Exemptions

 In order to participate in any interscholastic sport, documentation of a physical examination within the last 13 months by the student’s primary health care provider must be on file with the school nurse prior to tryouts.

 - Vision and Hearing Screenings are conducted according to guidelines provided by MDPH (http://www.mass.gov/eohhs/gov/departments/dph/).
 A referral letter is sent home when the student does not meet the screening parameters recommending evaluation by your physician.

 - Postural screening is conducted annually in collaboration with the Fitness and Health Department for students in Grades 5 through 9.
 A report from the student’s doctor is required in order to be excused from the school screening.
 A referral letter is sent home when the student does not meet the screening parameters so that further evaluation can be done.

 - Heights and weights are done on students in grades 1,4, 7, and 10.
 Body Mass Index (BMI) and corresponding percentile is calculated and recorded following guidelines from the MDPH for each student.
 The results will be recorded in the student’s cumulative health record at school.
 Parents are welcome to call the school nurse to discuss the findings.

-- SBIRT Screening (Screening, Brief Intervention, Referral for Treatment) will be conducted for all grade 9 students.
+- SBIRT Screening (Screening, Brief Intervention, Referral for Treatment) will be conducted for all grade 8 and 10 students.
 SBIRT is a comprehensive, integrated, public health approach to prevent and/or delay substance use and to identify early the small percentage of students thought to be at risk for substance abuse.

 A student may be exempt from physical examination, vision, hearing, and BMI screenings upon written request from the parent/ guardian.